cleanbootstrap/cleanbootstrap/src/_themes/2019-08-14-htmlstream-dashboard-ui-kit.md

  - Free Logo & Images
  - Font Awesome Icons
 ---
 Stream Dashboard UI Kit is beautiful Open Source Bootstrap 4 Dashboard UI Kit under MIT license.
 The UI Kit comes with 19 beautiful complete pages and includes over 50 reusable and customizable UI Components.
-At the same time It’s super lightweight and only 24kb when minified.
+At the same time It's super lightweight and only 24kb when minified.